smoynes/elsie/docs/README.txt

  - many unnecessary words by your author; and
  - maybe, more to come…

-As a technical  project, 𝔼𝕃𝕊𝕀𝔼 is not  useful: it isn't complete  and it doesn't work.
+As a technical project, 𝔼𝕃𝕊𝕀𝔼 is not  useful: it isn't complete and doesn't work well.
 In  those terms,  it is not  good software.
-However,  to the  author, the project  is not  intended to  be solely  utilitarian --  it is  also a  story, a performance, or maybe even a trail through  a cozy wood.
-As such, it is software that is essential and invaluable.
+However,  for the  author, the project is  not really  intended to  be useful to  others in  utilitarian terms.
+Rather,  it  is  meant  to  as  an exercise  in  learning  more  about  computer architecture,  systems programming,  and oneself.
+As such,  it is  more like  a story, a performance, or a trail through the woods and is essential.

 -----------------------------
          Background